morrisoncm/persistence-jpa2/README.md

 # Postman scripts
-To test using Postman the scripts are in the following location postman/demo - users.postman_collection.json.
+To test using Postman the scripts are in the following location <https://github.com/morrisoncm/springbootjpa2/tree/master/postman>.
 Simply clone or download the project.
-The main starting point for the application is the com.demo.jdbc.Application.java
+The main starting point for the application is the <https://github.com/morrisoncm/springbootjpa2/blob/master/src/main/java/com/demo/jpa2/Application.java>